 One day our coach told Jim to go to the front and the rest of the team to follow.
 To my surprise, we completed the run faster than ever.

 Effective delegation is the act of giving someone else the responsibility and authority to carry out an assignment or to represent you or your organization in a specific role.
 Conducted skillfully, delegation is one of the most powerful actions a leader can do to improve organizational performance.
-Through delegation, a leader can free up time for high payoff activities (see my article in May, 2015 issue), and develop employees for future advancement.
+Through delegation, a leader can free up time for high payoff activities and develop employees for future advancement.
 But there is an equally important third benefit that is not as well-known.

 Despite the many benefits, leaders sometime struggle to effectively delegate.
 Often, they are hindered by fear and negative attitudes: